Forced labor, child work, low wages: the lives of home-based garment workers in India

-While increased attention is (finally) being given to wages and working conditions faced by garment factory workers in countries such as India, Burma and Bangladesh, few people know there are millions of workers making garments in informal, home-based settings too.
+While increased attention is (finally) being given to the poor working conditions faced by garment factory workers in countries such as India, Burma and Bangladesh, few people know there are millions of workers making garments in informal, home-based settings too.
 During times of increased seasonal demand, many factories outsource production to informal businesses.
 A new study by Siddharth Kara from the University of California, Berkeley, has shed some light onto the lives of 1,452 home-based garment workers in India, one of the world’s largest garment exporters.

 Home-based garment workers are usually women, living in cultures where women are not allowed to leave the home.
 The study confirmed that is the case in India: the vast majority (95 percent) of home-based garment workers in India are women and girls.
 The youngest respondent was 10 years old while the oldest was 73, although researchers saw many children under the age of 10 who seemed to be working alongside their mothers.

 They work between six and seven days a week in shifts of six to eight hours a day.
 Their activities typically involve the “finishing touches” on a garment, such as embroidery, tasseling, fringing, beadwork and buttons.
 For that, they earn an average of 0.15 US dollars per hour, which means they are working in conditions classified as forced labor by Indian law, as their earnings are way below minimum wage.
 In fact, most of them receive between 50 percent and 90 percent less than the state-stipulated minimum wage -- if they receive it at all.
 “I never get my payment on time.
-I have to cry to get payment from the contractor”, said a 23-year-old surveyor.
+I have to cry to get payment from the contractor”, said a 23-year-old woman interviewed for the study.

 85 percent of surveyors reported they work exclusively in supply chains of major apparel brands from the United States and European Union.
 Combined, these two regions represent 47 percent of India’s total apparel exports.
 The remaining 15 percent of respondents work on a mix of export and domestic production.